user2949/Folia-Precompiled/README.md

 </div>

 ## Precompiled builds
-If you are here for the precompiled builds, you can download them here : [https://spyderrock.com/rLcV0080-folia-bundler-1.jar](https://spyderrock.com/rLcV0080-folia-bundler-1.jar)
+If you are here for the precompiled builds, you can download them [here](https://spyderrock.com/rLcV0080-folia-bundler-1.jar)
 ## Overview

 Folia groups nearby loaded chunks to form an "independent region."